MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

     slurmdemo.sh                                                                       100%  468     0.5KB/s   00:00
     ```

+1. With the SLURM job files files copied to the master node, it is time to set up the nodes with the packages and and languages necessary to run this particular job.
+To do that you must log into the master node and exeute the setup script that configures every node in the cluster.
+Execute the following command, with the same user and password you did in a previous step in this exercise.

+    ```
+    ssh -l <admin user> <master DNS>
+    ```

+1. After you have logged in to the master node, the configuration script is in **slurmdemo.setup.sh**.
+In the master node, execute the following command.
+It takes ten minutes to run so you may want to look at the script to see the steps to get a SLURM cluster configured and think about how you could modify it for your needs.

+    ```
+    sh slurmdemo.setup.sh
+    ```

+1. Once all nodes are setup, it is time to run the SLURM job.
+While logged into the master node, execute the following command to kick everything off.
+    ```
+    python slurmdemo.py
+    ```

-1. Leave the terminal running to do the next exercise.
+1. As the job is running you can execute the **sinfo** command to see the state of the SLURM job.

-In this exercise you learned how to use ssh to log into the master node on the SLURM cluster and how to copy files to it.
+In this exercise you learned how to copy files to the master SLURM node and to execute the SLURM job.

-<a name="Exercise6"></a>
-## Exercise 6: Configuring the SLURM clusters machines for the job.

 <a name="Exercise7"></a>
-## Exercise 7: Copying the images to be converted to blob storage.
+## Exercise 7: Verifying the images were converted.

 <a name="Exercise8"></a>
-## Exercise 8: Running the image conversion on the SLUM cluster.
+## Optional Exercise 8: Suspending the SLUM cluster.

 <a name="Exercise9"></a>
-## Exercise 9: Retrieving the converted images from blob storage.

-<a name="Exercise10"></a>
-## Optional Exercise 10: Suspending the SLUM cluster.

-<a name="Exercise11"></a>
-## Optional Exercise 11: Deleting the resource group to remove the SLURM cluster.
+## Optional Exercise 9: Deleting the resource group to remove the SLURM cluster.